4awpawz/trio-docs/source/fragments/articles/2021-04-23-next-feature-release.md

 ## What's Coming In The Next Release

-### Improved Integrating Support For JavaScript Bundling Tools
+### Improved Integration Support For JavaScript Bundling Tools

-I am very pleased to announce that the next release of Trio will provide improved integrating support for your preferred JavaScript bundling tools (e.g. Parcel) into its build and release processing.
+I am very pleased to announce that the next release of Trio will provide improved integration support for your preferred JavaScript bundling tools (e.g. Parcel) into its build and release processing.

 ### Improved Cache Busting